Coles Group: G.J. Coles & Coy (1914–1986)

-In 1914, the first Coles "variety store" was opened in Melbourne.
-Coles was founded in 1914 by George Coles when he opened what was called the "Coles Variety Store" in Smith Street in the Melbourne suburb of Collingwood.
+The Coles brand we know now was founded in 1914 by George Coles when he opened what was called the "Coles Variety Store" in Smith Street in the Melbourne suburb of Collingwood.
 More stores opened and the chain was regarded as the leaders in providing value to Australian shoppers.
-The building formerly occupied by the original Coles Variety Store is now the location of a Woolworths outlet – the major competitor to Coles.
+The building formerly occupied by the original Coles Variety Store is ironically now the location of a Woolworths outlet – the major competitor to Coles.

 Coles was run in succession by members of the Coles family from 1914 until the mid-1970s by the "famous five knights", brothers Sir George, Sir Arthur, Sir Edgar, Sir Kenneth and Sir Norman – known by their first initials – GJ, AW, EB, KF, NC.

-In 1960, the first supermarket was opened in the Melbourne suburb of North Balwyn and in 1973, a Coles store had been established in all capital cities of the country.
+In 1960, the first supermarket was opened in the Melbourne suburb of Balwyn North and in 1973, a Coles store had been established in all capital cities of the country.
+In 1975, Sir Thomas North was appointed the first Managing Director of Coles who was not a member of the Coles family.

 Kmart Australia Limited was born out of a joint venture between G.J.
 Coles & Coy (Coles) and S.S.
 Kresge (later Kmart Corporation) in the US.
 The first store opened in the Melbourne suburb of Burwood in 1969.
 In 1978, Kresge (Kmart) exchanged its 51% stake in Kmart Australia for a 20% stake in G.J.
-Coles & Coy Coles, allowing Coles Myer to fully acquire Kmart Australia.
+Coles & Coy Coles, allowing Coles to fully acquire Kmart Australia.